Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays file content begining with capital letter
+replaces letters with the subsequent ones